Sandhya0726/weather-app/README.md

 # Features

 - Search weather by city or country
+- Weather by IP adress if over discards the permission for geolocation
 - Displays temperature, humidity, weather condition, and icons
 - Styled using CSS
 - Real-time API integration
 - Custom hooks for reusable and readable code
+- Save favourite location to see all place's weather at once
+- Mapview and overlays

 # Tech Stack